A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Fast Ion Solution

 More insight into the fast ion solution can be gained by projecting the solution onto a basis of Legendre polynomials $P_l \left( \xi \right)$.
 In particular, noting the relations

 If the ion distribution is expanded as

 and Eq. (\ref{eq:FIS4}) is substituted into Eq. (\ref{eq:FIS3}), this yields

 It is thus evident that the $f^{(0)}_a$ component describes the density and isotropic pressure, $f^{(1)}_a$ is linked to the spatial flux of fast ions, and $f^{(2)}_a$ describes the pressure anisotropy of the high energy ion tail.
 The energy and spatial dependence of the first three Legendre coefficients are shown in Fig. \ref{fig:LM2}.
 Considering the $f^{(0)}_a$ Legendre coefficient, it is evident that the number of fast ions is reduced inside the hot spot, with a substantial surplus present in the neighboring cold region.
-More interestingly, the $f^{(1)}_a$ component indicates an outflow of fast ions from the hot spot at high energy, but an inflow at low energy.
-This inflow of low energy ions is required for particle balance as the system approaches steady state.
+This depletion of fast ions is mediated by an outflow of fast ions from the hot spot as indicated by a positive value of $f^{(1)}_a$ at high energies.
 Considering $f^{(2)}_a$, it is evident that within the hot spot $p_{a x} < p_{a \perp}$ at high energy, indicating that fast ions whose direction is primarily in the $x$ direction are depleted more rapidly than those whose motion is perpendicular to the $x$ direction, with this trend reversed in the neighboring cold region.
+We note that we do not anticipate the ion solution to be quantitatively accurate at low energies due to the use of a test-particle collision operator expanded in the limit $v>v_{Ta}$.
+However, as indicated by Fig. \ref{fig:TE1} the model does recover that the ion distribution is nearly Maxwellian near the thermal energy.
+Noting that the fusion reactivity is most sensitive to the ion distribution at energies of several times the thermal energy, we anticipate that the present model will be most accurate for small to modest Knudsen numbers, where substantial deviations from a Maxwellian distribution only emerge at high energies.